 Today's Runes for Justin Timberlake

-The middle rune represents a deciding element of the present.
+The right rune represents the critical element of the future, at the core of the final outcome.
 Ken is the rune of light and knowledge.
 The rune is shown reversed representing a state of darkness or ignorance.
 Either you are unable to obtain information that you need, or the information is being withheld from you.
 In darkness there is fear, but remember that darkness does not mean isolation.
 Friendship and comfort can still be available, although they are not immediately visible. |

 |